csc-training/hip-programming/streams/03-streams-asyncmemcpy/README.md

 HIP_ERRCHK(hipHostFree(a));
 ```

-After making these changes, compare the profiling trace again.
+After making these changes, compiling your program and running it again, inspect the trace now again.

 </details>